Meet the man who will hand out the Vince Lombardi Trophy

-Patrick works his 4th Super Bowl for NBC, also serving as the host for the massive 5-hour pregame show.
+Patrick is working his fourth Super Bowl for NBC, also serving as the host for the massive five-hour pregame show.
 He says he tries to simplify the task and “make it smaller” than it really is.

 But not everything goes perfectly during the biggest showcase in American sports.
 Patrick tells the story of being on the platform after the Steelers-Cardinals Super Bowl, ready to announce the game’s MVP… but no one could let him know who actually won the award.